ai2cm/fv3gfs-fortran/README.md

 directory.
 You could see these sources by setting `SERIALBOX_OUTDIR` to a different directory (it is `/FV3` by default) that you have bind-mounted in to the container.

+# The Python wrapper

+The `FV3/wrapper` subdirectory contains a python wrappper that can be used to call the fortran model for interactive ML.
+It's usage docs can be seen [here](TODO/add/path).

+To build the wrapper some additional python requirements must be available in the environment:
+- fv3config
+- pace-util
+- numpy
+- pyyaml
+- xarray
+- cython
+- mpi4py

+The [nix environment][#developing] is setup automatically with these dependencies, and is the recommend development environment for iterative development (edit/build/test) of the wrapper.
+In other environments, e.g.
+HPC/DOCKER these builds dependencies will need to be manually installed.

+Once the dependencies are installed the wrapper and fv3.exe can be built like this

+    AI2_WRAPPER=Y make -C FV3

+To test the wrapper

+    # needed to import `fv3gfs-wrapper`
+    export PYTHONPATH=$(pwd)/FV3/wrapper:$PYTHONPATH

+    make test_wrapper

+To install the wrapper in some python environment, you can use the wheel built above

+    pip install FV3/wrapper/dist/fv3gfs_wrapper*.whl

 # Docker BuildKit

 If you are using a version of docker that supports it, you can enable buildkit by